cforlando/cforlando.github.io/index.md

 of.* We're sure you will have ideas too.

 We're transparent, inclusive, respectful, permissionless, and generative, and we'd like you to join us.
-You[don't even have to be a programmer!](/2015/07/30/flags/) We need all kinds of talent, so please don't let the "code" in our name scare you.
+You [don't even have to be a programmer!](/2015/07/30/flags/) We need all kinds of talent, so please don't let the "code" in our name scare you.

 **We need you and your skills.
 Together, we can make Orlando more awesome.**